gpeipman/WindowsIotTrafficLights/README.md

 ![Traffic lights wiring](raspberry-pi-traffic-lights.png)

-## Arcitecture of solution
+## Architecture of solution
-The solution is made of two projects:
+The solution is made of three projects:

 * WindowsIotTrafficLights - interfaces and their default implementations.
+* WindowsIotTrafficLightsApp - UWP traffic lights app for Raspberry, has UI with traffic lights.
 * WindowsIotTrafficLightsService - traffic lights implemented as Windows 10 IoT Core background task.

 The core of traffic lights is shown on the following diagram.